 Does a plant based diet mean going vegan?

-In most of my posts you will hear me extolling the virtues of a plant based diet.
-I believe strongly in a plant based diet as being the fundamentally most effective healing tool we have in our arsenal today to heal and prevent chronic illness and to lead balanced supercharged lives throughout our lifetimes.
+In most of my posts you will hear me extolling the virtues of a real foods diet.
+I believe strongly in a plant heavy real foods diet as being the fundamentally most effective healing tool we have in our arsenal today to heal and prevent chronic illness and to lead balanced supercharged lives throughout our lifetimes.

 My husband and I learned a long time ago that we eat very differently.
 In the summer, when I am eating crisp salads, I know to always have at least a warm soup for him and, every once in awhile a chicken thigh makes him very happy.
 My husband eats far more dairy than me, mostly cultured cheese and yogurt from raw milk, but my body would be so congested and lethargic on that much dairy while his thrives.